RyanLHicks/nuclear_reactors_sql/README.md

     Expanding the previous query, PWR has a 77% share of total energy while the HTGR only has a .04% energy share.
   - [Searches for the top producing nuclear reactor types per country](https://github.com/user-attachments/assets/1766badb-39e2-432a-8679-5db3b6dc39db):

     Though the US has more PWRs in operation, France dominates the total output with 61,370 MWE for their PWRs.
-This is interesting to see and France may have more effiecent reactors in operation.
+This is interesting to see, and France may have more efficient reactors in operation.
 The US however, dominates the BWR output with 32,709 MWE.
   - [Queries the total energy per reactor type](https://github.com/user-attachments/assets/373d5b7a-5162-4570-bb38-9c7b47fb2a8c):

-    This query finds intresting statistics, showing that BWRs have the most efficient energy per unit even though PWRs output the most cumulitivly with 1,050 MWE/BWR reactor and 952 MWE/PWR reactor.
-This can be used to potentially transition the future reactors for BWR but more research must be done in the financial side of things.
+    This query finds interesting statistics, showing that BWRs have the most efficient energy per unit even though PWRs output the most cumulatively with 1,050 MWE/BWR reactor and 952 MWE/PWR reactors.
+This can be used to potentially transition the future reactors for BWR but more research must be done on the financial side of things.
   - [Finds the top energy output reactor types for the USA](https://github.com/user-attachments/assets/2a8e2160-210b-404a-b9d0-dda5ac709d02):

-    This query is just reiteriating the United States' focus on reactor types with BWRs and PWRs as the main sources.
+    This query is just reiterating that the United States' focus on reactor types with BWRs and PWRs as the main sources.
   - [Find the top energy output reactor types for top producing countries](https://github.com/user-attachments/assets/20e5b533-1286-4ded-8e89-858eeb0f196f):

     We are honing in at the top producing nuclear energy countries of USA, France, and China to investigate what reactor types they prioritize over others and their output for each.
+USA channels BWRs and PWRs, France likes PWRs only and China is in with PHWRs, PWRs, and HTGRs

 - Visualization
   - Each reactor type for each country: